-During the period, the following shares were issued to key management personnel for services provided in relation to the capital raising during the period.
+In the previous financial period, the following shares were issued to key management personnel for services provided in relation to the capital raising during the prior period.
 These costs have been recognised as capital raising costs:

 - 8,724 shares to Cheque Raise Pty Ltd, a Company controlled Mr Kuek Jin Low - 1,293 shares to Mr Hamish Hughes - 256 shares to Seed Strategic Advisory Pty Ltd, a Company controlled by Mr Ran Vaingold.